Your guide to Monday's LDS games: Can Red Sox, Yankees and D-backs extend their postseasons?

 One key stat to know: Greinke is 2-5 in seven starts against the Dodgers since signing with Arizona in 2016 (including a five-homer game in September 2016).
 But he faced the Dodgers three times the final two months of 2017 and allowed just five runs over 19.2 innings.

 The matchup that matters most: Diamondbacks versus fastballs and cutters early in the count against Darvish.
-Because his breaking stuff is so nasty, Darvish has one of the biggest splits pitchers among when he gets ahead versus when he doesn't.
+Because his breaking stuff is so nasty, Darvish has one of the biggest splits among pitchers for when they get ahead versus when they don't.
 He doesn't seem to have a lot of confidence in his fastball, which is why he'll nibble too much on the corners at times.
-Anyway, check batter results on various counts:
+Anyway, check out the batter results on various counts:

 0-0: 1.044 OPS